rubensworks/article-privacy-decentralized/content/use-case.md

 - $$S_A$$: Acquaintances ($$S_A \subseteq S_E$$)
 - $$S_F$$: Friends ($$S_F \subseteq S_A$$)

-The following statements indicate that Carol considers Alice to be an acquaintance, and Bob considers Alice as a friend:
+Assertions, of the following form, could be used to indicate that Carol considers Alice to be an acquaintance, and Bob considers Alice as a friend:

 _`<https://alice.pods.org/profile#me>` ∈ S<sub>A</sub> ⊆ S<sub>E</sub>_
 {: style="text-align: center"}